-However it is almost impossible to accurately calculate the volume of water which could present itself in the future.
+However, it is almost impossible to accurately calculate the volume of water that could present itself in the future.
 Therefore how do you calculate what size land drain you will need to do the job?

 Implications of BS 8102 – Newton System 500 Meets Requirements

 As professional waterproofers we are governed by British Standard 8102 – the code of practise for the protection of structures from water from the ground and this recommends a maintainable waterproofing system.
-There are not many designs which include externally applied tanking membranes that are maintainable.
+There are not many designs that include externally applied tanking membranes that are maintainable.

-To conclude we feel that tanking membranes whilst more traditional in their approach to keeping water out of a structure are more open to risks of failure most often because they rely on 100% defect free workmanship and in the high court case Outwing vs Weatherald it was deemed that it is not reasonable to expect a tanking or waterproofing system to be applied 100% defect-free.
+To conclude we feel that tanking membranes whilst more traditional in their approach to keeping water out of a structure are more open to risks of failure most often because they rely on 100% defect-free workmanship and in the high court case Outwing vs Weatherald it was deemed that it is not reasonable to expect a tanking or waterproofing system to be applied 100% defect-free.

 Cavity Drain Waterproofing Systems – The Recommended Alternative

-The way that our system works is firstly to accept the following principles:-
+The way that our system works is firstly to accept the following principles:

-• Earth against a structure is a conduit and direct route for water in the ground to reach a building.
+- Earth against a structure is a conduit and direct route for water in the ground to reach a building.

-• Even when the site investigation indicates dry conditions, the risk of some water logging in the future should be assumed.
+- Even when the site investigation indicates dry conditions, the risk of some waterlogging in the future should be assumed.

-• Even in a permeable subsoil, ground water requires time to drain away and this can result in limited pressure periodically coming to bear against the structure
+- Even in a permeable subsoil, groundwater requires time to drain away and this can result in limited pressure periodically coming to bear against the structure

-• When water enters a structure all it wants to do is find an air gap and depressurise.
+- When water enters a structure all it wants to do is find an air gap and depressurise.

 The Basedrain conduit also acts as a depressurisation zone at the wall/floor junction which is the critical zone where water often enters or ends up and from there it collects and manages water to a suitable point where it can be discharged from the building.
 The water is either discharged freely via passive drainage including open elevations, existing or designed in drainage or it is discharged via powered methods which usually means the insertion and use of a sump and pump system.

-The run of Basedrain also has inspection ports strategically placed in it so that inspection and maintenance can be achieve which conforms to the requirement of BS8102.
+The run of Basedrain also has inspection ports strategically placed in it so that inspection and maintenance can be achieved which conforms to the requirement of BS8102.
 John Newton and Co. have many different pumping systems ranging from very basic to very high levels of performance and protection.

-We can also specify and supply whole house sewerage systems and rain water harvesting units depending on requirements.
+We can also specify and supply whole house sewerage systems and rainwater harvesting units depending on requirements.

-Some of the advantages of a Cavity Drain Membrane System are:-
+Some of the advantages of a Cavity Drain Membrane System are:

-• The system depressurises water so it is never subject to aggressive water pressure
+- The system depressurises water so it is never subject to aggressive water pressure

-• They are designed so that defects in the membrane will not affect the efficacy of the system.
+- They are designed so that defects in the membrane will not affect the efficacy of the system.
 Damage is easily repairable

-• They are maintainable via inspection ports in the drainage conduit and conform to the British Standard requirement
+- They are maintainable via inspection ports in the drainage conduit and conform to the British Standard requirement

-• They can be tested to assess performance before fixtures, fittings and finishes are applied
+- They can be tested to assess performance before fixtures, fittings and finishes are applied

 - Very suitable for heritage projects as they are sympathetic to the structure and easily removable

 When fitted by a Specialist Basement Contractor, insured guarantees can be obtained and design liability will often be taken by the contractor.